 As they say, "the show must go on!"
 So let's take a look at how to sing with a cold or a sore throat.

-Clear your Nose and Sinuses (Nasal Cavity) First
+1. Clear Your Nose and Sinuses (Nasal Cavity)

 Singers (in fact may people) completely forget, or fail, to understand that blocked sinuses can have a huge effect on your singing capabilities.
 Nasal congestion, including blocked or inflamed sinuses (sinusitis), and a runny nose (rhinorrhoea) prevent the air from expelling from your lungs and throat and have a drastic effect on the sound of your voice.
 This can leave vocalists struggling for breath and with a voice that sounds nasally and lacks treble.

 In addition, mucus that drips down the back of the throat (without you even noticing) causes irritation which induces a cough.
 This is called post-nasal drip, and clearing your nose can help prevent it.
 So start with the nasal area first.

 How to Clear Your Nose and Sinuses With Steam

 My first suggestion, if you're suffering from blocked nose and sinuses, is to clear them.
 There are two methods that I highly recommend: steam and Sudafed Blocked Nose spray.

 Steam is well documented for clearing the nose and has been used for decades, but it does require patience and a number of attempts before you start to notice a difference.
 I like to add a menthol rub (Vics Vaporub) into a bowl of hot—not boiling—water.
 I then place a large towel over my head and place my face about 30-50cm from the bowl.

 If you breathe the team in through your nose and out through your mouth in slow, deep breaths, then this process works effectively You should carry this process out for around 10 minutes and try to do it in the morning, midday and about an hour before your vocal performance.